ms-iot/content/en-US/win10/samples/I2CPortExpander.md

 Here are what some of these constants and variables represent

- * `I2C_CONTROLLER_NAME` holds the string constant `I2C1` which is the name of the I2C controller on the Raspberry Pi 2.
+ * `I2C_CONTROLLER_NAME` holds the string constant `I2C1` which is the name of the I2C controller on the Raspberry Pi 2 or 3.

  * `PORT_EXPANDER_I2C_ADDRESS` is the I2C address of the port expander we are using. \*